chdenat/ACF-Json-location-Manager/Readme.md

 ![Meta Box 1](./docs/meta-1.png)
 ![Meta Box 2](./docs/meta-2.png)

-In the Field group Edition screen, you will have a `new meta box` used to select the associated json file.
+In the Field group Edition screen, you have now a `new meta box` used to select the associated json file.

 If you want to move a json file from one location to another just select the new location in the metabox, the old one will be deleted.